The Building Blocks of Your Puppy’s Diet

 If possible, take your dog for a long walk so they can work off all that extra energy and spend some quality time with you.
 Then put them in a separate room with their favorite toy or a stuffed Kong so they’re not even tempted to beg during dinner.
 Then they can join everyone again after the food is safely put away.

-Walking down the pet food aisle — or aisles — in your favorite store can be an overwhelming experience.
-With thousands of options available, how do you know which food is right for your dog or cat?
-Reading the pet food label — and learning how to decode it — is a good place to start.
+Walking down the pet food aisle or shopping for dog food online can be an overwhelming experience.
+With thousands of options available, how do you know which food is right for your dog?
+A good place to start is the dog food label.
+Learning how to decode it will help you know what to look for when searching for a healthy diet for your dog.

-The information found on pet food packages is either required or optional, and some sections are more helpful than others when choosing pet food.
-Under current federal and state regulations, all dog and cat food labels are required to include specific information stated in particular ways:
+The information found on dog food packaging is either required or optional, and some sections are more helpful than others when choosing a food.
+All pet foods must meet the Food and Drug Administration’s (FDA) standards for sale.
+Under current federal and state regulations, all dog food labels are required to include specific information stated in particular ways:

 • Brand and product name

-• Pet species (e.g., dog or cat) for which the product is intended
+• Pet species the product is intended for (e.g., dog)

 • Net weight of the food in the package